 Research at ACES comprises a wide variety of studies, ranging from determining which substances and how much of these substances are present in a given sample to understanding and finding solutions to environmental problems caused by anthropogenic influences on the natural environment.
 ACES offers PhD work within atmospheric science, (eco)toxicology, organic and inorganic environmental contaminant studies, biogeochemical studies, and includes field, analytical, and/or modelling approaches.
 Please browse our see research pages for more information on our research topics and projects.

-Positions are limited and announced on the ACES web page as they become available under Job opportunities.
+Positions are limited and announced on the ACES web page four times per year (August, October, January and April) under Job opportunities.
 Contacts and instructions for how to apply are included in the announcements.

 Qualifications / Entrance requirements